Hunter Dozier Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays had the 14th-ranked team ERA among all MLB pitching staffs (3.88).
+- The Blue Jays' 3.88 team ERA ranked 14th among all league pitching staffs.

-- Berrios makes his first start of the season for the Blue Jays.
+- Kikuchi starts for the first time this season for the Blue Jays.

-- In his last appearance on Monday, Oct.
-3, the 28-year-old righty, started and went six innings against the Baltimore Orioles.
+- When he last appeared on Wednesday, Oct.
+5, the 31-year-old southpaw came out of the bullpen and went 1 2/3 scoreless innings against the Baltimore Orioles.

 © 2023 Data Skrive.
 All rights reserved.